MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 Once the account is added or selected, the user will be prompted for additional consent if they have never used the application before or the application requires additional permissions.

 >[!NOTE]
 >No changes are required for UWP applications.
-Because the platform does not support the updated broker, existing applications will continue to use the legacy WAM implementation, which is documented in [Acquire a token using WAM](/azure/active-directory/develop/scenario-desktop-acquire-token-wam).
+Because the platform does not support the updated broker, existing applications will continue to use the legacy WAM implementation.

 ## Parent window handles